BeastyZ/LLM-Verified-Retrieval/README.md

 ## Reproduce Our Method
 **NOTE:** There must be raw data and a corpus for retrieval before running the following commands.
-Once you have them, you also need to modify the parameters of the corresponding files in the `command` directory.
+Once you have them, you also need to modify the parameters of the corresponding files in the `commands` directory.

 For ASQA, use the following command
 ```bash